AmarilloArts/Amarillo-s-Pose-Library/README.md

 ![](https://i.imgur.com/HPIvAlI.png)

 ### Save a pose
-You'll find this addon in the **Amarillo** in the N-Panel.
+You'll find this addon in the **Amarillo** drawer in the N-Panel.
 First, create a Library by clicking on the "+" icon.
 You can even change the name later.

 ![](https://i.imgur.com/kd9T3y6.png) ![](https://i.imgur.com/9c3qtmx.png)